Violinmaking Portfolio

 Much later on, I discovered the world of antique violins.
 I would soon come up with the crazy idea to buy and fix old violins and sell them, and use the profit to help out local orchestra programs after noticing that many local schools didn’t have orchestra programs, or that strings programs in the local area were very neglected.
 This idea fell through for many reasons, but it eventually led me down the path to open up a violin shop in Augusta, GA, after partnering with Nathaniel Bruner, an Augusta native.

 With my new-found role as a violin shop owner, I was forcefully thrust upon the daunting yet intriguing world of violins.
-I would soon play the role of executive, luthier, mentor, violin teacher, janitor, accountant, historian, among even other roles.
-I’d come to find that there are so many intricate and interesting aspects to the world of stringed instruments.
+I would soon play the role of executive, luthier, violin teacher, janitor, bookkeeper, historian, and others I'm probably forgetting to think of.
+I came to find that there are so many intricate and interesting aspects to the world of stringed instruments.

 To give back to the community and to show my gratitude for those who helped support the business, for several years I offered free violin lessons to as many people as I could acceptably manage.
 This included everyone from the very young to the old and wise.